RedBearLab/RBL_CC3200/README.md

 # RedBearLab CC3200 Wi-Fi Series

-Last updated: 2015/07/24
+Last updated: 2015/09/11

 ## Introduction

-[RBL CC3200 and WiFi Mini](http://redbearlab.com/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.
+[RBL CC3200, WiFi Mini and WiFi Micro](http://redbearlab.com/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.

 This repository contains the resouces for RBL CC3200 WiFi development boards.
 The add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linux platforms.

-It is for Energia version 0101E0015 or before, if you are using 0101E0016 (highly recommended), the IDE already supports these two boards by default, so you do not need this add-on.
+The Energia IDE version 0101E0016 has already built in support for the RBL CC3200 and the WiFi Mini board.
+So this add-on is for version 0101E0015 or before.

+For the WiFi Micro, you need to use this add-on and the next release of Energia IDE will add support for this board.

 ## Getting Started